-6.28.
+- 6.28.
 Regardless of the extent of automation of the plant, the final decisions and resulting final responsibilities of the operation should rest with plant operating staff.
 The operating organization of a site, therefore, should establish shift crews for continuity of the responsibilities in the tasks of plant operation.
 Examples of tasks or activities to be executed by a shift crew include, but are not limited to, the following:

-- (1) For normal operation: - to change the mode of operation; - to maintain the existing mode of operation; - to monitor whether selected plant parameters which are displayed in the control room are in the range of normal readings; - to monitor whether there are any indications of deviations from normal operation by plant walk-through; - to issue work permits and prepare working conditions by isolation of structures, systems or components or modification of their configurations; - to cancel work permits and restore normal plant conditions by returning structures, systems or components into service or into normal configurations; - to keep operational records in accordance to the plant records retention policy and make reports. - (2) For anticipated operational occurrences: - to monitor the status of the plant when any deviation from normal operation is detected, and to verify that the plant is responding to the situation as designed; - to take corrective actions in accordance with procedures if the plant is identified to be not responding properly; - to proceed to a safe state and remain in this condition until exhaustive analysis of the causes of the deviation is completed. - (3) For accident conditions: - in case a deviation is not corrected, to initiate accident management and emergency measures-response [CR37][CR38]in accordance with procedures.
+- (1) For normal operation:

+- to change the mode of operation;

+- to maintain the existing mode of operation; - to monitor whether selected plant parameters which are displayed in the control room are in the range of normal readings; - to monitor whether there are any indications of deviations from normal operation by plant walk-through; - to issue work permits and prepare working conditions by isolation of structures, systems or components or modification of their configurations; - to cancel work permits and restore normal plant conditions by returning structures, systems or components into service or into normal configurations; and - to keep operational records and make reports.

+(2) For anticipated operational occurrences:

+- to monitor the status of the plant when any deviation from normal operation is detected, and to verify that the plant is responding to the situation as designed; - to take corrective actions in accordance with procedures if the plant is identified to be not responding properly; and - to proceed to a safe state and remain in this condition until exhaustive analysis of the causes of the deviation is completed.

+(3) For accident conditions: